dennispansegrau/pimcore-content-migration-bundle/Readme.md

 # Pimcore Content Migrations Bundle

 The **Pimcore Content Migrations Bundle** introduces a migration system — similar to Doctrine Migrations — for **Documents**, **Assets**, and **Data Objects** in Pimcore.
 It allows developers to export Pimcore content structures as **executable PHP migration scripts** and **rebuild entire environments from scratch**, enabling consistent and reproducible deployments across development, staging, and production systems.
+The generated migrations create only dummy dependencies — documents, assets, and data objects are included with their content, but without their dependencies or child elements.

 ---